 Your other option may be the better choice.
 You can pursue a claim against your uninsured motorist coverage when an uninsured driver causes a car accident.
 California does not require you to have uninsured motorist coverage but it is a good idea to buy this type of protection when you obtain auto insurance.
 If you have a policy that includes uninsured motorist coverage, then your insurer will stand in for the uninsured driver who caused the crash and who was supposed to pay.
 If you do not have uninsured motorist coverage, then this method of collecting compensation is not available to you when an uninsured driver causes a car accident.

 If you have uninsured motorist coverage, you will need to report the accident to your insurer and make a damage claim after the collision.
 You need to show that the other driver was to blame and has no insurance to cover your losses.
 Your San Diego, CA car accident attorney can help you to take the necessary steps to file your claim.

 You should be sure that your insurance company makes you a reasonable settlement offer when you make an uninsured motorist claim, and be sure that you do not agree to accept less than your case is worth.
 If your insurer refuses to pay as required, you could potentially take legal action for bad faith.

-Injury Trial Lawyers has extensive experience representing clients after an uninsured driver causes a car accident.
-Our San Diego personal injury lawyers will help you to explore all options and find the best way to obtain compensation.
+Injury Trial Lawyers, APC has extensive experience representing clients after an uninsured driver causes a car accident.
+Our San Diego personal injury attorneys will help you to explore all options and find the best way to obtain compensation.
 Call or contact us online today to learn more about how we can represent you.

 1230 Columbia Street #560